 With over half the world’s population living in urban areas, academic, policy and media debates are focused intently on the global challenges of achieving sustainable development.
 Governments, city planners, local authorities and citizens aim to balance the economic, social and cultural opportunities that cities can provide alongside concerns over environmental degradation, resource management, climate change, social inequalities and poverty.

-In this module, we explore these tensions in relation to how the UN’s Sustainable Development Goals are influencing the sustainability practices of cities around the world.
+In this module, you will explore these tensions in relation to how the UN’s Sustainable Development Goals are influencing the sustainability practices of cities around the world.
 To explore the issues mentioned above, the module is themed around three distinct approaches to urban sustainability:

-- Third, we consider the liveable city and the approaches for making cities a positive living experience.
-Here we focus on the equitability of housing as well as the design of the public realm and green spaces to consider the influence of aesthetics on society’s health and wellbeing.
+- Third, you consider the liveable city and the approaches for making cities a positive living experience.
+Here you focus on the equitability of housing as well as the design of the public realm and green spaces to consider the influence of aesthetics on society’s health and wellbeing.

-Drawing upon empirical case studies from across the world, students taking this module will be introduced to a variety of sustainability contexts that will help support them throughout their assessments.
+Drawing upon empirical case studies from across the world, you will be introduced to a variety of sustainability contexts that will help support them throughout their assessments.
 Sustainable development and adaptation to/mitigation of climate change are—and will continue to be—key knowledge, skills and employability competencies for many organisations into the future.